A Idioms

 - immediately

-The police came at once when we called them.
+The police came at once after we called them.

 at peace